blink1073/specifications/source/unified-test-format/unified-test-format.rst

 Executing an Operation
 ~~~~~~~~~~~~~~~~~~~~~~

-The instructions in this section apply for each `operation`_ occuring in a
+The instructions in this section apply for each `operation`_ occurring in a
 `test`_ contained within a test file loaded by the test runner.

 If at any point while executing an operation an unexpected error is encountered